Jovi-Wu/Jovi-Wu.github.io/_pages/about.md

 ### About Me

-I am an assistant professor at the [School of Journalism and Communication](https://sjc.bnu.edu.cn/index.html) at the [Beijing Normal University](https://english.bnu.edu.cn/).

-A computational social scientist by training, I study the dynamics of audience behavior on online platforms, and the effects they have on audiences at both, a macro, as well as a micro-level.
-I hold a Ph.D. from the [Annenberg School for Communication](https://www.asc.upenn.edu) of the [University of Pennsylvania](https://www.upenn.edu/) where I was advised by [Dr. Sandra Gonzalez-Bailon](https://www.asc.upenn.edu/people/faculty/sandra-gonzalez-bailon-phd).
-My research has appeared in reputed social science journals such as *Journal of Communication*,  *Political Communication*, *The International Journal of Press/Politics*, *Information, Communication and Society* as well as interdisciplinary venues such as *Scientific Reports*, and *Social Networks*.
-For a full list of my publications, visit my [Google Scholar page](https://scholar.google.com/citations?user=Y7_E1EIAAAAJ&hl=en).
-My faculty page on the NUS website can be found [here](https://discovery.nus.edu.sg/19113-subhayan-mukerjee).

-My interest in the field of computational social science stems largely from my love for Isaac Asimov's *Foundation* trilogy from a very young age.
-As a result, I generally tend to ponder ways in which large scale social phenomena can be usefully and formally modeled.

-Research aside, I teach quantitative methods for undergraduate and graduate students, as well as develop and teach data communication courses for the [MSocSci (Communication) program](https://scale.nus.edu.sg/programmes/graduate/msocsci-(communication)) at NUS.
-You can check out the [Teaching](./teaching) section of this website for further details.

-In a previous life, I wrote code for analytics start-ups in India.
-Before my Ph.D., I completed a Bachelor of Engineering degree in Computer Science and a Master of Science degree in Mathematics from [BITS Pilani](https://www.bits-pilani.ac.in/), India, and a Master of Arts degree in Communication from the [University of Pennsylvania](https://www.upenn.edu/).
+I am an assistant professor in the [School of Journalism and Communication](https://sjc.bnu.edu.cn/index.html) at [Beijing Normal University](https://english.bnu.edu.cn/).
+I earned my PhD from the [Department of Communications and New Media](https://fass.nus.edu.sg/cnm/) at the[National University of Singapore](https://nus.edu.sg/).
+My research lies at the intersection of digital technologies, health communication, and behavioral decision-making.
+Drawing on mixed methods and interdisciplinary theories, I examine the social implications of information, emerging technologies, and communication behaviors, particularly how technologies, such as social media and AI, can be leveraged to promote social engagement and well-being.

+My research has appeared in reputed social science journals such as Computers in Human Behavior, Health Communication, and Journal of Health Communication.
+My work has garnered several international awards, including NCA’s Top Paper Award from the International Chinese Communication Association (2023) and NCA’s Top Paper Award from the Health Communication Division (2024).

+Before my PhD, I received an MA in Communication from [Tsinghua University](https://www.tsinghua.edu.cn/en/), and a BA in Advertising from the [Central University of Finance and Economics](https://en.cufe.edu.cn/).

-In my spare time, I read, write, cook, listen to podcasts, and watch sports.
-I enjoy following [Formula 1](http://formula1.com/), and support [Arsenal Football Club](https://www.arsenal.com/) with an aching heart.
+In my spare time, I enjoy listening to music across different genres, photography, and hiking.

 ---